charleyah/JankWorks/JankWorks.Game/README.md

 ### Async & Interval Behaviour

-JankWorks Game Framework has explicit support for `async await` for two main reasons... retain order of execution and support APIs with shared contextual state.
-Its because of this, usage of `ConfigureAwait(false)` is discouraged as the framework does utilise `SynchronisationContext`.
-Where graphics are concerned, libraries such as OpenGL have a thread context and thus any `await` statement need to resume or yield on the thread with that context.
-Only use `ConfigureAwait(false)` where you are confident yielding back to either the UI client thread or host thread isn't required.
+JankWorks Game Framework has explicit support for `async await` for two main reasons... retain order of execution and supporting APIs with shared contextual state.
+Its because of this, usage of `ConfigureAwait(false)` is discouraged as the framework will utilise `SynchronisationContext` where it deems necessary.
+For example, where graphics are concerned libraries such as OpenGL have a context associated with a thread and thus any `await` statement need to resume or yield back to the thread with that context.

-**Initialisation & Disposal**
+**Execution Order Guarantee**

-All initialisation and disposal methods for example require a order of execution and so the framework assures `async` methods don't break that order of execution.
+Guaranteeing the execution order of certain procedures is the other main requirement by the framework.
+For example, all initialisation and disposal methods require to be executed in a certain order and so the framework assures `async` methods don't break that order or overlap execution.
 Even though scene loading and disposing is done on a dedicated thread removing any concern for blocking the main UI thread, the `async` support is there as a nicety more than anything else.

+The other important order of execution the framework guarantees is any `await` statements in`Tick`, `Update` and `Render` methods will yield back and resume execution in the order the game objects are processed, avoiding any unexpected out of order processing.

+Please only use `ConfigureAwait(false)` on tasks where you are confident yielding back to the framework isn't required.

 **Interval Behaviour**

-Game objects with `Tick`, `Update` or `Render` methods have some special rules and guarantees regarding asynchronous execution.
+Game objects with `Tick`, `Update` or `Render` methods have some special rules regarding asynchronous execution.
 These methods are considered *Interval Methods* and their respective interface has a default property used to determine how the framework should handle asynchronous execution.
 The configurable Interval behaviour is as follows:

 - `Asynchronous` -  Method is invoked or resumes awaited tasks on interval.
 Default for `Update` and `Tick`
 - `Synchronous` -  Method is invoked every interval.
 If the method is async it will block until all awaited tasks are completed.